APPROACHES TO RESEARCH - 2022/3

 Formative assessment and feedback

-Students will receive regular feedback based on their knowledge of the module material through the quiz and the additional workshops spread throughout the term, and their first assignment will provide feedback to be used in the final research proposal.
-Seminars will be an opportunity to discuss feedback and provide peer review to the students’ work.
+Students will receive regular feedback on their knowledge of the module material through the quiz, and feedback on the development of their skills through the additional workshops spread throughout the term.
+Feedback on the first assignment will be used in the final research proposal.
+Seminars will be an opportunity to discuss additional feedback and provide peer review to the students’ work, through e.g. oral presentations and group work.

-- Identifying research questions in research articles and structuring research questions for their own research;
+- Identifying research questions in research articles and structuring your own research questions based on any issue of interest around politics and international relations

 - Establishing the relevance of research questions for theory and society;

-- Engaging with a variety of quantitative and qualitative research methods
+- Engaging with a variety of quantitative and qualitative research methods, linked to previous modules and their applicability to future modules and beyond in the workplace

-- Understanding the principles that relate to hypothesis testing
+- Developing testable hypotheses and understanding the principles that relate to hypothesis testing

-- Learning to incorporate feedback into an improved, revised version of one's presentation;
+- Learning to incorporate feedback into an improved, revised version of a research proposal, justifying choices on the basis of proposed evidence

 - Producing written work that satisfies the criteria required in scientific publications, including proper citation and bibliographical references.